Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 This section describes the process to send an API request to the server and receive a response payload.
 To test the APIs, use the built-in API Explorer in Fiserv Developer Studio or any third-party API testing tool.

-> #### Note
->
-> Registration to Fiserv Developer Studio is required to test the APIs using third-party API testing tools.
-Currently we are working on enhancing the registered user experience.
-Please stay tuned for updates.

 ## Using the Built-in API Explorer